There are "many infallible proofs" given in Scripture for the resurrecction of Jesus Christ—yet many still do not believe. Why?

 “It is not inconceivable that on very rare occasions someone being restored to life has no natural or supernatural cause”; “I admit that some events could occur without any cause”; “[E]ven if the resurrection of Jesus was justified by the evidence, it would not support the belief that the Christian God exists and that Jesus is the Son of God.”9

-many infallible proofs,” atheists like Michael Martin will continue to reject the free gift of God’s grace and cling to their irrational humanistic worldview.
+many infallible proofs” and has been recorded in God’s Word, atheists like Michael Martin will continue to reject the free gift of God’s grace and cling to their irrational humanistic worldview.

-Christians can have the utmost confidence in the death, burial, and Resurrection of Jesus since God’s Word accurately tells us about these historical events.
+Christians can have the utmost confidence in the death, burial, and resurrection of Jesus since God’s Word accurately tells us about these historical events.
 These central truths of the Christian faith were also witnessed by hundreds of people.
 Jesus was publicly executed on a Cross, buried in Joseph’s tomb (Mark 15:42–47), and seen alive again by more than 500 people at the same time.
-The post-Resurrection appearances of Jesus are infallible proofs that He conquered death.
-Our next article in the series will look at several other pieces of evidence related to the Resurrection, which will be followed by several articles examining many of the alternative views developed by critics and skeptics to explain away the Resurrection.
+The post-resurrection appearances of Jesus are infallible proofs that He conquered death and God’s Word the infallible proof of the event in our world today.
+Our next article in the series will look at several other pieces of evidence related to the resurrection, which will be followed by several articles examining many of the alternative views developed by critics and skeptics to explain away the resurrection.

 By raising Jesus from the dead, God demonstrated His affirmation of Christ’s work and ministry.
 Since He is the only way to the Father (John 14:6) and those who deny Jesus also deny the Father (1 John 2:23), it is essential that you consider what your response to Jesus will be.
 If you have not done so already, will you repent of your sins (Acts 3:19; 17:30), “